-Although work is progressing well, challenges during the procurement and construction process will require the Hog’s Back Swing Bridge to be closed an additional three months, until August 28th, 2020.
-The NCC regrets the impact that this extended closure will have on the public and is working with its partners, including Parks Canada and the City of Ottawa, to help mitigate the effects to traffic.
+Although work is progressing well, challenges during the procurement and construction process will require the Hog’s Back swing bridge to be closed until the end of summer.
+The NCC regrets the impact that these closures will have on the public, and is working with its partners, including Parks Canada and the City of Ottawa, to help mitigate the effects on traffic.

-Work will be undertaken Monday to Friday, between 7 am and 8 pm, and on occasional Saturdays and Sundays.
+Work will be undertaken Monday to Friday, between 7 am and 8 pm, and occasionally on Saturdays and Sundays.

-The NCC urges motorists, cyclists and pedestrians to exercise caution, respect working crews and equipment, and obey signage and flag persons at the site.
+The NCC and Parks Canada urge motorists, cyclists and pedestrians to exercise caution, respect working crews and equipment, and obey signage and flag persons at the site.

 The rehabilitation of the Hog’s Back swing bridge is part of the NCC’s major infrastructure projects made possible with the Government of Canada’s $55-million investment from the 2018 federal budget.

 WORK BEING DONE ON THE HOG'S BACK SWING BRIDGE

 - Replacement of the steel grating with a closed deck system

 - Replacement of the railing system on the bridge and approaches